Welder Apprenticeship

 This program prepares you for a wide range of career paths - from pipeline construction to structural steel assembly - while guiding you toward Red Seal certification and journeyperson status.

-What You'll Learn As A Welder Apprentice
+What You'll Learn as a Welder Apprentice

 Welding Techniques